 The robot from ZJUDancer has 2 legs, 2 arms, 1 trunk and 1 head.
-The actuators we selected are Dynamixel RX-28 and RX-64.
+The actuators we selected are Dynamixel MX-106 and MX-64 the new generation.
 Each robot is driven by 20 servo motors: 6 per leg, 3 in each arm and 2 in the head.
 The six leg-servos allow for flexible leg movements.
 Three orthogonal servos constitute the 3-DOF hip joint.
 Two orthogonal servos form the 2-DOF ankle joint.
 One servo drives the knee joint.
 The motor distribution is different but the DOF is the same.
 Table.
 2 shows the details.
-The robot's mechanical sketch could be seen in Figure.
-1(a).